ardadogan05/Football-prediction-model/README.md

 This project predicts the outcome of football matches between teams in the top 5 European leagues (as defined by Opta Aug.
 2025) using **expected goals (xG)** data from FBRef.
 It scrapes data through the Brave Search API, runs thousands of Poisson-based simulations, and outputs win/draw/loss probabilities.

 The goal was to get predictions close to bookmaker odds, since they have extremely advanced models, while still building my own lambda calculation.
 I can’t fully calibrate it to actual results, so the lambda values are based on my own reasoning, not perfect, but fine for this project.
+The idea to ground the model in the betting odds came after realizing that I couldn't calibrate it.

 For a more serious production build, I would store scraped data in a file (preferably JSON, but CSV is fine) so the program doesn’t waste resources scraping every time it runs.
 Right now, everything is freshly scraped on each run.